-2.1 SUMMARY OF THIRD YEAR (JULY 12, 2021 - JULY 11, 2022)
+2.1 SUMMARY OF FOURTH YEAR (JULY 12, 2022 - JULY 11, 2023)

-The SA2 made significant progress in project implementation in Year 3.
-ANSI worked with USAID, partner countries, private sector partners, USAID Missions, and additional stakeholders to finalize all subawards with USAID approval.
+The SA2 made significant progress in project implementation in Year 4.
+ANSI worked with USAID, partner countries, private sector partners, USAID Missions, and additional stakeholders to implement all subawards' activities.
 In addition, the SA2 COVID-19 response project-the Medical Device Regulatory Convergence Project (MDRC) - reached another milestone with the development of the Tier One Good Regulatory Practice (GRP) gap analysis report which will continue to be updated throughout the life of the project.
 It also continued stakeholder mapping, the work at the Inter-American Coalition for Regulatory Convergence (and participated in the Summit of the Americas), and trainings and webinars that have cumulatively reached approximately 2,000 participants.
-Internally, ANSI has also finalized the program management toolkit and has launched the redesigned SA2 website.
+Moreover, building on the strong successes of several activities such as Clean Renewable Fuels and the ECOWAS Harmonization of Petroleum Standards for instance under this past year the project got extend until 2026 and ANSI started to work on developing new activities which, for some, have already received USAID mission concurrence and will start implementation under Year 5.